gazbert/bxbot/README.md

 interfaces.
 This allows the:

 * Trading Engine to inject your adapter on startup.
-* Trading Engine to pass any configuration (set in the `exchange.xml`) to your adapter.
+* Trading Engine to pass any configuration (set in the `exchange.yaml`) to your adapter.
 * Trading Strategies to invoke your adapter's implementation of the `TradingApi` at each trade cycle.

 [`AbstractExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/AbstractExchangeAdapter.java)